2024 New Investigator Program Request for Proposals

 Letters of Commitment

-Letters of commitment from the Collaborators and consultants included in the project budget are required and must show evidence of the collaboration with specific details about how they or their organizations will contribute to the project.
+Letters of commitment from the Collaborators and budgeted consultants (i.e., consultants included in the project budget) are required and must show evidence of the collaboration with specific details about how they or their organizations will contribute to the project.
 The letters must be uploaded as a single PDF.

 Letters of Support

-Applicants may include up to five letters from individuals or groups other than the Collaborators and consultants (letters of commitment are required from them), including those impacted by the project, to demonstrate support for the project.
+Applicants may include up to five letters from individuals or groups other than the Collaborators and budgeted consultants (letters of commitment are required from them), including those who informed development of the project and/or are impacted by the project, to demonstrate support for the project.
 The letters must be uploaded as a single PDF.

 Optional Materials

-Optional materials, such as consent forms or laboratory methods, may be submitted for use by the reviewers at their discretion.
-Such materials are limited to no more than 10 pages and should not be used to circumvent the narrative page limits.
+Optional materials are limited to essential study materials, such as consent forms, which may be submitted for use by the reviewers at their discretion.
+Such materials are limited to no more than 10 pages and are not to be used to circumvent the narrative page limits.
 These materials must be uploaded as a single PDF.

 Compliance